 (D) Christian Belief Myths

 Before we even get going, I want to point out that most Christians are not anti-science.
 In fact, many sensible Christians have a much more practical, common sense relationship with science than some atheists.
-See the bit about Francis Collins above, or watch this video for a 7-minute intro to this idea by C. S. Lewis.
+See the bit about Francis Collins above.

 - All Christians do not believe in a literal Heaven and a literal Hell.